20 RADOS Block Device #

 allows you to clone VM images quickly and easily.
 Ceph supports block

-device snapshots using the rbd
+device snapshots using the rbd command and many

-higher-level interfaces, including QEMU, libvirt
+higher-level interfaces, including QEMU, libvirt,

 OpenStack, and CloudStack.